awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

    ```

    For more information, see [Connect to your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-connect-to-instance-linux.html) in the *Amazon Elastic Compute Cloud User Guide for Linux*\.
+**Important**
+This example installs the MySQL client on an Amazon Linux AMI distribution\.
+If you want to install the MySQL client on a different distribution, such as Ubuntu or RedHat Enterprise Linux, this example won't work\.
+For information about installing MySQL, see [Installing and Upgrading MySQL](https://dev.mysql.com/doc/refman/8.0/en/installing.html) in the MySQL documentation\.

 1. While connected to your Amazon EC2 instance, decompress your database backup file\.
 For example:
    + To decompress SQL output, use the following command: